kahlon81/Process-Injection-Direct-Syscall/README.md

 - Sublime Text 64 bits running
 - testlib64.dll in C:\TEMP

-Need a change in Syscalls.asm / NtCreateThreadEx10 and recompilation for different Windows 10 build (mov eax, 0bdh is for build 1909)
+Need a change in NtCreateThreadEx10 function (Syscalls.asm) and recompilation if Windows 10 build is not 1909 (mov eax, 0bdh is specific for build 1909)

+See https://j00ru.vexillium.org/syscalls/nt/64/ for required values.